The attack on freedom of expression

 This little lie reveals the ugliest side of this fight, for those who seek to suppress the truth and prevent discussion taking place are forced by the logic of their own position to treat their opponents as somehow untouchable.
 They cannot be civil, ask questions, and challenge ideas.
 To do that would be described as giving them the “oxygen of publicity”.
 No, SJWs must treat those they disagree with as unworthy of giving the time of day, as less than fully human, as outcasts from society.
 In short, they treat them as pariahs; as though they were Jews in Nazi Germany.
 The irony of this position is totally lost on them, I suspect, for they operate from ideology, not from principles.
 Not for them "Thou shalt not kill", instead they state that the killing of the innocent can be worth it.

 Not for them freedom of speech, for they see some speech as a crime called “hate speech” and routinely call written articles "violent".
 In their world-view, everything is relative, and most things are increasingly "problematic".
 It is a worldview where emotion rules and the other guy must be silenced by any means necessary, all for the common good you understand.
-And, lest anyone be persuaded by the appeal to the 'common good', here is Professor Jordan B. Peterson addressing the point directly:

 In Glasgow, Conservative Politician Jackson Carlaw said: